laminas/tutorials/docs/book/getting-started/forms-and-actions.md

 complexity of your view script in situations where the default HTML rendering of the form is acceptable.

-You should now be able to use the "Add new album" link on the home page of the application to add a new album record, resulting in something like the
+You should now be able to use the "Add new album" page of the application at `http://localhost:8080/album/add` to add a new album record, resulting in something like the
 following:

 ![Add Album Form](../images/user-guide.forms-and-actions.album-form-add-original.png)